 - The payment was made for services in the course of your trade or business.

 - The payment was made to an individual, partnership, estate, or (sometimes) a corporation.

 - The payments to the payee totaled at least $600 during the year.

-There are still a few other special payments that need to be reported on Form 1099-MISC.
+Although a lot of payments are for nonemployee compensation, there are still a few other special payments that need to be reported on Form 1099-MISC.
 These include: